CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-2/Self-Paced Materials/1_Developing the Solicitation.md

 **Discussion prompts**

-Choose one of the following prompts and share a short reflection.
+Choose one of the following prompts and share a short reflection with your peers.
 Your insight may help inform how others approach the integration of AI into acquisition practices.

 * What roles do you think predictive and generative AI should play in acquisition strategy development within your agency or program? (e.g., Should AI be used only for market research?
 Could it help frame assumptions?)
 * What risks or limitations should procurement professionals watch for when using AI in this space? (e.g., How do we handle bias, data access, or over-reliance on AI-generated content?)